Affiliate links on Android Authority may earn us a commission. Learn more.

 Netflix’s stock fell by 20% in early 2022, as investors became concerned about Netflix’s growth rates.
 Things were looking even worse by the end of Q1 2022, with Netflix shedding 200,000 subscribers and with Netflix predicting a loss of another two million subscribers in the second quarter of 2022.
 Not surprisingly, stocks would drop down yet another 35% in this timeframe.

 Netflix’s loss in subscribers isn’t really surprising.
 First, streaming has gotten very competitive in the last few years.
-In the early days, many of us would own all major streaming services.
-That was easy when there were only three, but now there are at least six major services and several others that are attempting to win over consumer attention.
-In our current economy this gets expensive, and that means many of us are cutting streaming services we don’t use regularly.
+Many of us would own all major streaming services in the early days.
+That was easy when there were only three, but now at least six major services and several others are attempting to win over consumer attention.
+This gets expensive in our current economy, so many of us are cutting streaming services we don’t use regularly.
 There are also some who feel Netflix doesn’t offer as much value as it once did, especially amid price increases.

 Netflix isn’t alone in losing customers in 2022, as every major streaming service has seen its growth slow down due to a weakened economy.
 The end of most regional lockdowns hasn’t helped Netflix either, as more folks are back to socializing in the real world, and that means some of the users who signed up during the pandemic might feel they no longer need a subscription.